hogbergmarkus/pythonic-hangman/README.md

 - Players could be able to choose how many lives they want to have.

 - Additional game modes could be added, for extra simple or difficult words.

+## Data model

+The data model for this hangman game mainly uses strings and lists.

+- Depending on game mode chosen, the program will generate a list with words of a specific length,

+  and then chose a random one from that list, to present for the user to guess.

+- The other lists keep track of player progress and are used to provide feedback.

+Other logic have also been implemented with validation for when the user tries to guess a letter,

+using a try/except statement.

+At the end of the game an option is presented to play again, and if no is chosen, the game will terminate.

 ## Testing